About radiation oncology

 Depending on the type and dosage of radiation used and the location of the treatment (head, breasts, prostate, skin, stomach, etc.), the risks will vary and everyone will respond differently as each person has a unique biological makeup.
 Common side effects of radiation include nausea, vomiting, diarrhea, skin issues, hair loss, and fatigue.
 Although exposing your body to radiation may result in adverse side effects, the benefit of eliminating cancer far outweighs these temporary symptoms.

-Our radiology team
+Our radiation Oncology team

 Prior to any treatment, our cancer team will sit down with you to discuss all your options, what you can expect, and potential side effects that you might experience.
-Our compassionate team of board-certified medical and radiation oncologists and biotherapy-certified nurses are here to walk you through your treatment one step at a time, from start to finish.
+Our compassionate team of board-certified radiation oncologists and biotherapy-certified nurses are here to walk you through your treatment one step at a time, from start to finish.
 We understand that everyone's experience with cancer is different and are committed to providing you with attentive, personalized treatment.

-If you have been referred to Calaway·Young Cancer Center by your medical and radiation oncologist or health care professional, do not hesitate to call our office at Valley View Hospital to learn more.
+If you have been referred to Calaway·Young Cancer Center by your radiation oncologist or health care professional, do not hesitate to call our office at Valley View Hospital to learn more.
 Our seasoned cancer team can discuss all your options and help determine which radiation treatment may be best for you.
 At Calaway·Young Cancer Center, we are dedicated to providing you with high-quality patient care.